 - D. Y. P. Tng, G. J. Williamson, G. J. Jordan, D. M. J. S. Bowman.
 Giant eucalypts – globally unique fire-adapted rain-forest trees?, see Table S1 "Tree species known to reach 70 m in height in natural vegetation" New Phytologist, Vol 196, Issue 4, December 2012, pp.1001 – 1014.
 Accessed on the 27th December 2016.

-- Top 10 stoutest tree species of the world
+- Top 10 largest tree species in the world

-- Top 10 tallest tree species of the world
+- Top 10 tallest tree species in the world

-The tallest trees of the world are several species of conifers and also eucalypts.
+The world’s tallest trees are several species of conifers and also eucalypts.

-Convincing world record nowadays belongs to coast redwood (Sequoia sempervirens (D. Don) Endl.).
-Many hundreds of these trees surpass the height of the second highest tree species in the world.
+Nowadays convincing champion is coast redwood (Sequoia sempervirens (D. Don) Endl.): many hundreds of these trees surpass the height of the second highest tree species in the world.

 Coast redwood nowadays is the only tree species which exceeds 100 meters height.

 Very close to this threshold of 100 meters – may be exceeding it a little – is the next champion from another side of the globe.
 Mountain ash (Eucalyptus regnans F.Muell.) named Centurion was discovered in Tasmania, Australia in 2008.
 Its height – 99.8 meters.
 This species might have been the highest on Earth up to the late 19th century – there are reports of 132.6 meters high eucalyptus from 1871-1872 and more reliable measurement of another tree in 1881 – measured height was 114.3 m.
 Both these trees were located in Victoria where nowadays most eucalyptus have been felled.
 There are rumors of trees exceeding 150 meters height from the middle of the 19th century.
-There are much hopes on new trees – there are 85 meters high eucalyptus which have reached this height in 80 years time.
+There are much hopes on new trees – some eucalyptus have reached the height of 85 meters in 80 years time.

 Several more species of trees are close to the threshold of 100 meters.
 Tallest known coast Douglas fir (Pseudotsuga menziesii var. menziesii (Mirb.)
 Franco) in Oregon, United States is 99.4 meters high.
 There is a report of 142 meters high tree from Washington, United States from 1897.